 A significant amount of business is now routinely conducted on these channels and employees are taking agreements as binding.
 For example, as a result of receiving information over messaging and collaboration tools, almost 24% of US employees have accepted and processed an order, 25% have accepted a reference for a job candidate, and 20% have accepted a signed version of a contract.

-Sensitive data is being shared on these tools even though 39% of US employees have been reprimanded by bosses.
+Sensitive data sharing on these tools, even though 39% of US employees have been reprimanded by bosses.
 These admonishments may have been in vain, however, as 75% of all US workers say they would continue to share this type of information in the future.